SummaryRead the full fact sheet

 The two main causes of weight gain when quitting smoking are thought to be:

-- eating more food – many smokers find their eating habits change when they quit cigarettes.
+- eating more food – many people who smoke find their eating habits change when they quit cigarettes.
 Some people experience increased hunger as a withdrawal symptom, but research suggests their eating patterns eventually return to normal

-- the effect of nicotine on the body – nicotine is the addictive substance in tobacco that causes smokers to continue their habit.
+- the effect of nicotine on the body – nicotine is the addictive substance in tobacco that causes people who smoke to continue their habit.
 It is not thought to cause cancer.
 Nicotine speeds up the body’s food processing system, the metabolism.
-After many years of smoking, smokers tend to weigh slightly less than non-smokers.
+After many years of smoking, people who smoke tend to weigh slightly less than people who do not smoke.

 Eating instead of smoking